Catboy-Riku/NyatOS/README.md

 This will eventually cause an out of memory error if you make too much save data and don't change the max in CC:Tweaked's config.

+Similarly when trying to install the OS more then once per load of your Minecraft world it will give an out of memory error.

 Just add a 0 to the very first config setting of `computercraft-server.toml`:

 ```toml